BilgeMulhan/DSA-210-/README.md

 **For EU27:**
 1. Filtering data sets for 1.A.3.b - Road Transportation.
 2. Handling missing values by elimination.
-3. Eliminating unecessary information.
+3. Eliminating unnecessary information.
 4. Visualisation of the data.
 5. Data enrichs with total vehicle numbers of EU27 in between 1990 and 2022, missing values handle by linear regression.

 **For USA:**
 1. Handling missing values by elimination.
-2. Eliminating unecessary information.
+2. Eliminating unnecessary information.
 3. Visualisation of the data.
 4. Data enrichs with total vehicle numbers of USA in between 1990 and 2022, missing values handle by linear regression.

 **Emissions by Country Bar Chart**
-To show EU27 countries emission distribuion between 1990-2022:
+To show EU27 countries emission distribution between 1990-2022:

    ![image](https://github.com/user-attachments/assets/ed6e6262-df7a-497f-bb91-a600d1215e59)